 Why We Do What we do – A message from Anne Showers, CEO

-Let me tell you about Dave, a 20 year-old, pajama-wearing, video game playing, unkempt young man, who lived at home with his mom and wasn’t doing anything, or at least anything meaningful to him.
+Let me tell you about Dave, a 20 year-old, pajama-wearing, video game playing, unkempt young man, who lived at home with his mom and wasn’t doing anything meaningful to him.
 I know what you’re thinking, why doesn’t he just get a job or go to school?
 In fact, that’s what his uncle said to him and Dave didn’t know what to say.
 You see, it’s not so simple when you are autistic.
 Dave tried going to college.
 His first day was incredibly stressful, but exciting – there were so many new people, the campus was much larger than his high school, and his professors didn’t know anything about him or his disability.
 At first, he thought that was a good thing.
 But when he started to lose track of his assignments, he soon realized that he didn’t know how to ask for help.
 He became too anxious to return to class empty-handed.
 He fell further and further behind, so he stopped attending class altogether and dropped out.
 His mom, exasperated said “maybe college is too hard for you.”
-This was very hard for Dave to hear – he had gotten good grades in high school and could not understand what went wrong.
+This was difficult for Dave to hear – he had gotten good grades in high school and could not understand what went wrong.
 So, Dave tried getting a job.
-He applied for entry-level retail jobs, but the hiring manager didn’t like that Dave didn’t smile or make eye contact when he spoke and refused to shake his hand.
+He applied for entry-level retail jobs, but the hiring manager didn’t like that Dave didn’t smile, had trouble answering questions, and didn’t want to shake his hand.
 Dave was turned down from every position he applied for, except for a restaurant dishwashing position.
 At first, Dave was excited to finally be doing something.
 Then he was surprised when at his first shift the pungent smells of the kitchen and sink was overwhelming.
 The kitchen was too hot and made his skin crawl.
 There so much noise, that he couldn’t think, and if you can’t even think, how can you wash a dish?
 He ran out of the kitchen after only twenty minutes and refused to go back.
 His confidence was shaken.
 He thought to himself, “I can’t do college, I can’t work, I can’t even wash a dish.
 What good am I?”
 So, what does he decide to do?
 Wear pajamas, play video games, and live at home – where it’s safe.
-Except, for his uncle who kept asking, “why are you such a bum?
+Except, for his uncle who kept asking, “why aren’t you doing anything?
 Why don’t you get a job?”.

 This is a story that we encounter over and over again, and why we are dedicated to our mission of supporting students with disabilities.